deskara/zombieShooter/README.md

 #### gameManager
 Handles moving the player to a different scene and resetting playerPrefs values when appropriate.
 #### GunShopScript
+Handles purchases from the gun shop
 #### healthSystem
+Handles the health for the zombies
 #### HighScoreUI
+Handles displaying and scoring the high scores upon game over.
 #### hurtTrigger
+Disables and re-enables the hurtTrigger on the zombie upon hitting the player.
 #### inventoryScript
+Ensures that the player can see the items in their inventory.
 #### lookAtTarget
+Handles rotating the zombies to look at the player.
 #### mouseSmoothLook2D
+Handles rotating the player to look at the mouse
 #### MoveTowardsObject
+Allows a gameobject to follow another gameobject,.
+Used by the zombies.
 #### numDaysSurvivedScript
+Handles displaying the number of days the player survived in the game over screen.
 #### PlayerAnim
+Handles animating the player when they're firing.
 #### playerCollisions
 Makes all events such as a player colliding with a base occur.
 #### playerDeathHandler
+Unused.
+A relic from when the game would be paused and a message would be displayed before going to the game over screen.
 #### playerHealth
+Handles sending the health value to the UI and contains methods for
 #### settingsScript
+Handles setting the options which the player can choose from the main menu.
 #### shopScript
 Has an event attached to it which can be used to enable the shop menus.
 #### smoothFollow2D
+Allows a gameobject to follow another gameobject.
+Used by the camera.
 #### Spawner
 Spawns a specified gameObject
 #### timerEvent
 Makes an event occur on a specified time frame
 #### topDownCharacterController2D
+Handles allowing the player to move
 #### tutorialEvents
 Handles setting the text in the tutorial to the next instruction
 #### upgradeScript